-Standard This setup page includes all the items of AwardTM special standard CMOS Setup features.
+This setup page includes all the items of Award $^{\text{TM}}$ special standard features.

-Advanced BIOS This setup page includes all the items of Award special enhanced features features.
+BIOS Features Setup This setup page includes all the items of Award special enhanced features.

-Advanced Chipset This setup page includes all the items of chipset special Features features.
+Chipset Features Setup This setup page includes all the items of chipset special features.